pr-omethe-us/PyKED/README.md

 PyKED is a Python-based software package for validating and interacting with ChemKED (Chemical Kinetics Experimental Data format) files that describe fundamental experimental measurements of combustion phenomena.

+An installation guide, usage examples, and API docs are provided in the online documentation: https://pr-omethe-us.github.io/PyKED/

 ## Code of Conduct

 In order to have a more open and welcoming community, PyKED adheres to a code of conduct adapted from the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
 The code of conduct for PyKED is available in the GitHub Repository  in the [CODE_OF_CONDUCT.md](https://github.com/pr-omethe-us/PyKED/blob/master/CODE_OF_CONDUCT.md) file.